StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

     enabled: true
 ```

+Replace the following values:

-Replace `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` with the credentials that will be used to secure the MinIO system.
+* `YOUR_ACCESS_KEY` and `YOUR_SECRET_KEY` - the credentials that will be used to secure the MinIO system.
 The automatic backup jobs and the restore jobs will use them.
 They are also required to manually access the MinIO storage. `YOUR_ACCESS_KEY` should contain 5 to 20 alphanumerical characters and `YOUR_SECRET_KEY` should contain 8 to 40 alphanumerical characters.

 ## Configuration and topology data \(StackGraph\)